 Students are responsible for their individual conduct, even though conduct may occur before classes begin or after classes end, as well as during the academic year and between terms of actual enrollment.
-The Office of Student Conduct decides whether and the manner in which to respond to allegations of off-campus misconduct on a case by case basis.
+The Office of Student Conduct decides whether to respond to allegations of off-campus misconduct (and if so, how) on a case by case basis.